Azure/azure-functions-durable-powershell/src/Help/Wait-DurableTask.md

 ### System.Object

-Returns the result(s) of the completed task(s).
-If waiting for a single task, returns the task result directly.
-If waiting for multiple tasks, returns an array of results in the same order as the input tasks.
+Returns the completed task object(s), not the task results.
+If waiting for a single task, returns the task object directly.
+If waiting for multiple tasks, returns an array of task objects in the same order as the input tasks.
+To get the actual results from the tasks, use Get-DurableTaskResult on the returned task objects.

 ## NOTES

 - This cmdlet can only be used within orchestrator functions, not in activity functions or client functions.
-- When using the -Any parameter, only the result of the first completed task is returned.
+- When using the -Any parameter, only the first completed task object is returned.
 Other tasks continue running in the background.
 - Tasks passed to this cmdlet must be created with the -NoWait parameter from other durable cmdlets.
 - The cmdlet is fault-tolerant and will survive orchestration replays and restarts.
-- When waiting for multiple tasks without -Any, results are returned in the same order as the input tasks, regardless of completion order.
+- When waiting for multiple tasks without -Any, task objects are returned in the same order as the input tasks, regardless of completion order.
+- This cmdlet returns task objects, not task results.
+Use Get-DurableTaskResult to retrieve the actual results from completed tasks.
 - Use this cmdlet to implement common patterns like fan-out/fan-in, timeouts, and race conditions in orchestrations.

 ## RELATED LINKS